hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 }
 ```

 Almost done.
-Let's try to initialize some data for demo purpose.
+Let's try to initialize some sample data for demo purpose.

 Create a `CommandLineRunner` bean to insert some data.